 To understand everything makes one tolerant. –Germaine de Stael

 It is never too late to give up our prejudices. –Henry David Thoreau

-The Neillsville Furniture Factory of the late 1800s was sold shortly after the turn of the century and was re-named the Wisconsin Furniture Factory.
+The Neillsville Furniture Factory of the late 1800s (pictured above) was sold shortly after the turn of the century and was re-named the Wisconsin Furniture Factory.
 Located at the end of West Eighth Street, it was destroyed by a fire in 1910, not to be replaced with another building.
 During the factory’s existence, it was the major employer within the city of Neillsville.

 © Every submission is protected by the Digital Millennium Copyright Act of 1998.

 Show your appreciation of this freely provided information by not copying it to any other site without our permission.

 A site created and